← All Articles

 April 2026·3 min read

 This scenario repeats across corporate events more often than most event planners want to admit.
-The pattern is consistent: a speaker looks perfect on paper, the bureau's matching system confirms the fit, and then the actual presentation reveals a fundamental mismatch between expertise and audience needs.
-As AI-powered speaker bureaus proliferate, the technology promises better matching but often delivers the opposite when implemented poorly.
+The pattern is consistent: a speaker looks perfect on paper, the bureau confirms the fit, and then the actual presentation reveals a fundamental mismatch between expertise and audience needs.
+As AI speaker bureaus proliferate, the promise is better matching, but weak vetting can still create the same old problems.

 The speaker bureau landscape has evolved dramatically.
 Traditional bureaus relied on personal relationships and manual curation.
-Today's AI-driven platforms process thousands of speaker profiles using machine learning algorithms, natural language processing, and predictive analytics.
-However, this technological shift has created new complexities that event planners must navigate carefully.
+Newer AI-focused bureaus use more structured speaker data, faster matching workflows, and narrower category expertise.
+However, this shift has created new complexities that event planners must navigate carefully.

 1. How Sophisticated Is Your Matching Algorithm?